dskarbek/OregonTrailRace/docs/calamities.md

   <td><img src="images/bullets.jpg"></td></tr>

  <tr><td><img src="images/hunting.jpg"></td>
-  <td>If you have a bullets supply card you can discard it and place this card in your supply deck to use as exactly as
+  <td>If you have a bullets supply card you can discard it and place this card in your supply deck to use as
   if it were a food supply.
 But, when it is used, place it in the calamity discard pile, not the supply bank.
   If you do not have bullets, or don't want to use them, then this calamity has no effect.
 You can't trade a supply for bullets.</td>